 There are of course legal considerations about striking somebody first, but I’ve covered that in another post.

 There are of course other considerations.
 Firstly, if your assailant is drunk or high on drugs, they may not even feel very much as there senses are dulled, yet their aggression can be heightened.

 Secondly, if your assailant is fully hyped up and adrenalized, they will feel less.
-Have you ever cracked you shin against somebody elses in sparring?
-You think “ouch”, give it a quick rub and carry on.
+Have you ever got hit hard in sparring and thought “ouch”, give it a quick rub and carry on.
 But the next day, it is throbbing like mad.

 Boxers have been known to break bones in their hand early in a fight, yet still finish the fight.

 I witnessed an incident in a pub many years ago where a confrontation broke out between two lads.
 One obviously wanted to fight and the other one did not.
 Very quickly a friend of mine, Daren, intervened to calm it down.
 Now Daren is a very large, solidly built guy, who whilst having a very friendly disposition is not the type of guy you would want to get on the wrong side of.

 As Daren tried to calm the aggressor down, he was met with a complete lack of reason or logic.
 Finally, Daren lost his temper and went for the lad who had started it all.
 It took 3 of us to hold Daren back, swearing and snarling in complete animal rage, with his sister trying to talk him out of it too.
 The lad who had started it all turned white (not surprising if you know Daren).
 My friend Keith (who you can see elsewhere on this blog demonstrating bunkai with me) tried applying a pressure point to calm Daren down.
 Daren in his complete rage did not even seem to notice.